Wall Street regulator says futures should be part of audit trail plan

 When the SEC adopted the CAT in 2012, it acknowledged including futures was a good idea.
 But the agency lacks the authority to oversee the asset class.

 The SEC directed its staff to work with the CFTC and other regulators to determine how other asset classes might be added to the system, according the order.
-(Additional reporting by Herbert Lash)
+(Reporting by Suzanne Barlyn and Sarah N. Lynch; Additional reporting by Herbert Lash; Editing by Leslie Adler)